Posts

 Going paperless starts with digitizing activities across the factory floor to increase productivity, and extending that value through a digital connection between the shop floor and enterprise manufacturing systems.
 We lay out below the four basic steps for how to go paperless in manufacturing:

-Paperless manufacturing starts with the use of modern, digital tools that can connect, digitize, and optimize what your employees know and how they are doing on the job.
-Solutions that incorporate enhanced mobile capabilities and combine training and skills tracking with connected worker technology and on-the-job digital guidance can deliver significant additional value.
-A key requirement to start is to identify high-value use cases that can benefit from digitization, such as quality control or inspection procedures, lockout tagout procedures, safety reporting, or autonomous maintenance procedures.
+Paperless manufacturing starts with the use of modern, digital tools that can quickly and easily digitize and convert your existing paper-based content.
+Tools like Augmentir’s Augie™, a generative AI suite of technologies, helps you import and convert existing content regardless of format.
+Once converted, Connected Worker solutions that incorporate enhanced mobile capabilities and combine training and skills tracking with connected worker technology and on-the-job digital guidance can deliver significant additional value.
+A key requirement to start is to identify high-value use cases that can benefit from digitization, such as quality control or inspection procedures, lockout tagout procedures, safety reporting, layered process audits, or autonomous maintenance procedures.

 Step 2: Augment your workers with AI and Connected Worker technology.